JoseAReinoso/SlamAtHome/README.md

 # how to package this app ?

-* Once you git clone this project, npm install it and then run electron-packager .
-SLAM_at_Home --asar --platform=win32 --arch=x64 --icon=slamlogoforico.ico to create the package.
+* Once you git clone this project, npm install it and then run " electron-packager .
+SLAM_at_Home --asar --platform=win32 --arch=x64 --icon=slamlogoforico.ico" to create the package.